Yamini-Murari/SENTIMENT-ANALYSIS-WITH-NLP/README.md

 these steps help in reducing noise and focusing on the most meaningful words in the text.

-TF-IDF Vectorization
+3.TF-IDF Vectorization
 once the text is clean, we use TF-IDF (Term Frequency–Inverse Document Frequency) to convert the words into numbers.
 TF-IDF assigns higher importance to words that are unique and relevant to a review, and less importance to words that appear too frequently across many reviews.

 In this task, we limited TF-IDF to the top 5000 important features to keep the model lightweight and efficient, without losing much accuracy.

-Model Training and Evaluation
-we use a Logistic Regression model, which is widely used for binary classification tasks like sentiment analysis. we split movie review dataset as
+4.Model Training and Evaluation we use a Logistic Regression model, which is widely used for binary classification tasks like sentiment analysis. we split movie review dataset as

 60% for training and